fahsuanlin/neuronavigation/README.md

 Use a camera to track the relative position between the brain and a device in real time.
 We are using NDI Polaris camera (VEGA ST) to perform the real-time tracking.
 Some related info:

 - Task 1: use CMake to enable Mac computers for this communcation.
 [This info](https://github.com/PlusToolkit/PlusBuild) is potentially useful.
 - Task 2: build a program in Matlab for real-time tracking of of camera markers.
+This may require real-time Matlab toolbox (only available in Windows).

 ### Related resources
 - [PlusSever](https://github.com/PlusToolkit/PlusLib): a server on a computer (Windows system for now) to communicate with the camera